SophiaPowell-Morris/MNIST-Image-Processing-RandomForestClassifier/README.md

 The confusion matrix  of the testing set was generated using the Random Forest model.

-The class the model struggled with most was deduced and the accuracy, precision, recall and f1 scores were computed and interpreted.
+The class the model struggled with most was deduced and the accuracy, precision, recall and f1 scores were computed.